 Today, we officially launched Instagram Stories publishing from the Falcon platform.
 Our Director of Product Innovation & Partnerships, Mikael Lemberg, talks about what makes this a first in our space, and how it will be so valuable to people using Falcon.

 Brands and consumers love it and for good reason.
-Stories introduces an all new level of playfulness and visual storytelling on a platform with a massive and growing audience.
+Stories introduces an all-new level of playfulness and visual storytelling on a platform with a massive and growing audience.
 It has also proven to be a great way to boost engagement.

 There is a catch though.
 Instagram’s limited API (application programming interface) has mostly prevented scheduling Instagram posts of any kind in content calendars.

 This has been a big hindrance for social media strategies.
 Posting itself is only one piece of the puzzle in social media marketing success.
 What it takes for companies to excel on social is a good collaboration between teams, campaigns and channels, as well as consistent quality and branding.

 So far, Instagram’s API has only permitted native publishing from a mobile device logged into the brand’s account.
 There have been workarounds available, but none of these has been able to support Instagram Stories.

 As we become the world’s first social media marketing platform to support Instagram Story publishing.

 Give your visual storytelling more authority